danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 }
 ```

-### pickmode
+### pickmode2620

-The pickmode branch allows selection of different operating modes.
+The pickmode2620 branch allows selection of different operating modes.
 As of today (August 1, 2018) there are three operating modes.

 1. Stopwatch
 2. Photogate